 In most cases, staff and faculty are not obliged to report an incident of sexual misconduct unless they are in a supervisory role over one of the parties involved, or the individual who has disclosed is a minor.
 Supervisors of employees have a legal duty to address sexual harassment and sexual misconduct that they witness or of which they have been informed.
 Refer to Occupational Health and Safety Act and Human Rights Code, and contact Human Resources for more information regarding these responsibilities.
 The University may have a duty to investigate complaints of sexual misconduct to address its civil, criminal, and human rights obligations.
 (Refer to Sections 6 and 9 of the University of Windsor Policy on Sexual Misconduct.)
 If you are uncertain, you can contact the Sexual Misconduct Response and Prevention Office for guidance.

 Dr. Dusty Johnstone is the University’s Sexual Misconduct Officer.
 She is available to both students and faculty to facilitate help and understanding following an experience of sexual misconduct or sexual violence.
 You can reach Dr. Johnstone via firstname.lastname@example.org.

 I’ve heard there is a criminal threat on campus

-Campus Community Police have many of the same powers and authorities for the campus as Windsor Police have for the Province of Ontario.
+The Special Constable Service have many of the same powers and authorities for the campus as Windsor Police have for the Province of Ontario.
 These powers allow officers to investigate incidents, arrest persons, use reasonable force where necessary and bring offenders before the courts.